 Prospective Student Advising Appointments

 Please note that advising appointments setup through this website are only for the Master of Science in Counseling program.
-If you have questions related to University Admissions or Academic Advising, please contact those departments directly because I am only able to assist prospective students for the Master of Science in Counseling program.
+If you have questions related to University Admissions or Academic Advising, please contact those departments directly because we are only able to assist prospective students for the Master of Science in Counseling program.

 If you are interested in the Master of Science in Counseling program and would like to set up an in-person advising appointment or a phone appointment to talk at a specific time, please fill out your information here